Ferdinand Topacio

-Ferdinand Sumague Topacio (born November 9, 1965) is a Filipino lawyer and managing partner of his own eponymous law office (founded 1961).
-At present, around 40 percent of the office's clients are pro bono.
+Ferdinand Sumague Topacio (born November 9, 1965) is a Filipino lawyer, film producer and jazz vocalist.
+He was a speechwriter to Vice President Salvador Laurel, and had served as legal counsel to Manila Mayor Alfredo Lim, former presidents Gloria Macapagal Arroyo and Joseph Estrada, the families of the victims of the 2015 Mamasapano clash, and POGO businesswoman Cassandra Ong.

-Biography
+Early life and education

 Topacio was born on November 9, 1965, in Cavite City, the younger son of former Cavite Senior Provincial Board Member and three-term City Councilor Atty.
 Arturo M. Topacio, Jr. of Imus and Cavite City and of former City Treasury Administrative Officer Belen Sumague-Topacio of Tanauan, Batangas.
 He was named after Philippine President Ferdinand Marcos, who was elected for his first term, on the day Topacio was born.
-He graduated with Honors with a Bachelor of Arts degree from San Sebastian College-Cavite in 1987.
+He graduated with Honors with a Bachelor of Arts degree in English from San Sebastian College-Cavite in 1987.
 He then enrolled in Ateneo Law School but he finished his Bachelor of Laws (Honorable Mention) at the University of the East in 1992.
 He passed the Philippine Bar Examination the same year. on May 14, 1993.